cgebitcoin/bitminti/README.md

 The accessible mining difficulty is a feature designed to enable broad participation in network security, not a weakness.
 As the network grows, the community can propose difficulty adjustments through consensus.

+## ⚖️ Legal Disclaimer

+**IMPORTANT**: BTC3 is experimental open-source software with no warranties or guarantees.
+Cryptocurrency involves significant risk, and you may lose everything.

+**Before using BTC3, please read [LEGAL.md](LEGAL.md) carefully.**

+Key points:
+- No intrinsic value - BTC3 may be worth nothing
+- Use at your own risk - no liability for losses
+- Comply with your local laws - you are responsible
+- Not financial advice - consult professionals
+- Irreversible transactions - mistakes are permanent

+By using BTC3, you acknowledge and accept all risks.

 ## 📄 License

 BTC3 is released under the MIT License, the same as Bitcoin Core.
 See [COPYING](COPYING) for details.